expln/metamath-lamp/docs/guide.md

 ### Replacement

-Select the A with arrow icon (apply a substitution) to substitute expressions in one or more statements.
+Select the icon "A with arrow icon under it"
-The substitutions will be applied to the selected statements;
+(apply a substitution) to substitute expressions in one or more statements.
-if no statements are selected the replacements will be applied to all of them.
+The substitutions will be applied to all statements.

 After you select this icon
 you'll be presented with a simple dialogue box to describe the